wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 You do not need to have a mobile app for your blog to be able to use the service of AppVitrine plugin.
 You can use it anywhere on your blog page or website.

 What does AppVitrine show in my blog when readers visit my blog from the desktop?
-On the desktop version of your blog post, AppVitrin shows the related apps to your blog post with the option for device selection.
+On the desktop version of your blog post, AppVitrine shows the related apps to your blog post with the option for device selection.
 We show all the major app stores on the desktop so your readers could choose their interested device.

 Can I place the apps anywhere in my blog?
 Yes.